vivek99singh/terraform/README.md

 # terraform
-This is the place where i do my terraform learnings and experiments along with Viraaj amd his friends
+This is the place where i do my terraform learnings and experiments along with Viraaj and his friends